 Be careful when travelling by motor vehicle.
 Driving standards in Uruguay are poor and traffic can be disorganised.
 Many vehicles are poorly maintained and traffic regulations are routinely ignored.

-According to the World Health Organization (WHO), you're three times more likely to be killed in a motor vehicle accident in Uruguay than in Australia.
+World Health Organization (WHO), you're three times more likely to be killed in a motor vehicle accident in Uruguay than in Australia.

 By law, you must use dimmed headlights when driving during the day.